tivalueproject/TVspos-js-min-sdk/README.md

   $ npm install
 ```

-  4. build project and then you can use JS library for V Systems and Ledger Wallet
+  4. build project and then you can use JS library for V Systems

 ```bash
   $ npm run build